pojntfx/weron/README.md

 rtt min/avg/max/mdev = 1.136/1.193/1.239/0.042 ms
 ```

-If you temporarly loose the network connection, the network topology changes etc. it will automatically reconnect.
-You can also embed the utility in your own application using it's [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtceth).
+If you temporarily lose the network connection, the network topology changes etc. it will automatically reconnect.
+You can also embed the utility in your own application using its [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtceth).

 ### 8. Write your own protocol with `wrtcconn`

-It is almost trivial to build your own dstributed applications with weron, similarly to how [PeerJS](https://peerjs.com/) works.
+It is almost trivial to build your own distributed applications with weron, similarly to how [PeerJS](https://peerjs.com/) works.
 Here is the core logic behind a simple echo example:

 ```go
 // ...